nms-scribe/cosmopoeia/idea.md

 The climate model used by AFMG is simplistic.
 Although I could play around with it more, one noticeable problem is the lack of distinct climates from west and east coast.
 I think at first I will use the algorithm as straight as I can get it from AFMG.
 Eventually, however, I want something that at least looks at air pressure for generating winds.
 I'm just not going to go as for as using a real climate model tool.
 However, the tools as above should be enough to be able to pull in that kind of data if available.

+A second problem is that there doesn't seem to be any accounting for the Earth's tilt.
+Although the width of the temperate zone vs polar can be modified, based on changes to the curve, I feel there might be improvements to the climate calculations if I can get temperature averages for each of the four seasons at least.
+At the least I can have "cold winters" and "hot summers".

 ## People Models

 I don't know the details of AFMG's algorithms for generating political features.
 I don't know if there's something I can improve.
 I just know that it outputs results that seem odd sometimes.
 I have to play around with the assumptions for these, maybe what AFMG has are more sufficient than I'm seeing.